Paul Pierce: Early life

 Pierce was born in Oakland, California.
 His family later moved to Inglewood, California, where he attended Inglewood High School.
-He was cut from Inglewood High's varsity basketball team during his freshman and sophomore years and seriously thought about transferring before spending extra time in the gym and becoming the "best player on the team" by the end of his junior year.
+He was cut from Inglewood's varsity basketball team during his freshman and sophomore years and considered transferring schools.
+Pierce struggled after rejoining the varsity team in his sophomore year, but after helping lead Inglewood to a win during a tournament in Chino, California, his performance on the court improved.
 In his senior year, he averaged 27 points, 11 rebounds, and 4 assists per game.
 Pierce went on to participate in the 1995 McDonald's All-American Game alongside future NBA stars Kevin Garnett, Vince Carter, Stephon Marbury, and Antawn Jamison, and was a contestant in the game's Slam Dunk Contest, which was won by Carter.
 He grew up a Los Angeles Lakers fan and dreamed of playing for the team.

 In 2012, Pierce was honored as one of the 35 Greatest McDonald's All-Americans.